10 Construction Site Security Solutions That Prevent Theft on Los Angeles Jobsites

 Two-Stage Detection and Verification

-Alarms should trigger cameras and monitoring teams, not just sirens or automated notifications.
+Alarms should trigger cameras and Intervention Specialists, not just sirens or automated notifications.
 Motion sensors detect intrusion.
 Cameras capture video.
-Operators verify the alert represents a genuine threat before taking action.
+Intervention Specialists verify the alert represents a genuine threat before taking action.

-This two-stage approach reduces wasteful dispatches and focuses only on verified threats.
+This two-stage approach focuses only on verified threats.
 Standard alarms generate constant false positives from wind, animals, and equipment movement.
-Verified systems filter that noise and alert only when human verification confirms suspicious activity.
+ValleyGuard's system filters that noise and alerts only when human verification confirms suspicious activity.

-Verified dispatch saves time and avoids unnecessary fines that some jurisdictions charge for excessive false alarms.
-When operators call 911, they provide video confirmation of active crime: number of intruders, their location, their actions, whether they're using vehicles or tools.
+Verified dispatch saves time and avoids fines that some jurisdictions charge for excessive false alarms.
+When Intervention Specialists call 911, they provide video confirmation of active crime: number of intruders, their location, their actions, vehicle descriptions.

 10. Review Incident Data and Improve Continuously